KasparEtter/ef1p/pages/internet/internet.md

 can be copied perfectly from one memory location to another.
 The implementation of a specific protocol receives a chunk of data, known as the payload, from the layer above and wraps it with the information required to fulfill its purpose in the so-called header.
-The payload and header then become the payload for the layer below, where another protocol specifies a new set of headers to be added.
+The payload and the header then become the payload for the layer below, where another protocol specifies a new header to be added.
 Each of these wrappings is undone by the respective protocol on the recipient side.
 This can be visualized as follows: